qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

 And come back on this blog from time to time to see if they are new articles [about BPF]({{ site.baseurl }}/categories/#BPF)!

+_Special thanks to Daniel Borkmann for the numerous additional documents he pointed to me so that I could complete this collection._

 {% comment %} vim: set syntax=markdown spell tw=79 fo+=a: {% endcomment %}